Chatbot-Challenge/Frontend/README.md

 | send_button_caption | Caption of the send button in the chat | optional, default="Do" | Swim |
 | background-image | Name of the background image file in the folder public/background-images/.
 Please prefix with your id parameter to ensure that the filename is unique. | optional | under-the-sea.jpg |
 | welcome-message | First message of the chatbot when the user starts the game | optional | You are under the sea." |

+## Online installation

+The chatbot challenge platform is installed live under [https://vm014.qu.tu-berlin.de](https://vm014.qu.tu-berlin.de/).
+The logfiles are accessible under https://vm014.qu.tu-berlin.de/logs .
+There is one log files for each escape room with the team number as filename.